Vavval Pasanga

-Vavval Pasanga is a 2012 Indian Tamil-language romantic crime film directed by Suresh.
+Vavval Pasanga is a 2012 Indian Tamil-language romantic crime film written and directed by Suresh.
 The film stars Rahul and Utthara Unni in the lead roles.

 Plot

 A youngster is compelled to choose an unfavorable path because of societal pressure and turns into a cold-blooded gangster.
 However, his life starts to change when he falls in love.

 Production

 This film marks the film debut of Utthara Unni, daughter of Malayalam actress Urmila Unni.

 Soundtrack

 The music is composed by Jerome Pushparaj, who previously composed for Thodakkam (2008).
 The film's music was praised by Kamal Haasan.